2020 Yard waste collection start date is Monday, April 6th

 Branches: Brush, hedge clippings and branches must be bundled and are collected by the compost truck.
 Branches must be under 3 inches in diameter and under 5 feet in length, bundles of branches must weigh under 30 pounds.
 Larger debris cannot be picked up even if split into smaller diameter as these are too dense and would damage the compacter in the truck.
 Stickers are not required.
 For larger branches, limbs and trunks, contact a tree service or contact the Maple Grove’s Yardwaste disposal site for drop-off charges and instructions.

 Christmas Trees: The City’s contracted waste hauler, Waste Management, will collect Robbinsdale residents’ non-artificial Christmas trees the week of December 31st and the week of January 14th.
-Each residential household is limited to free collection of one Christmas tree which must be prepared in the following manner: tree must be under five feet long (if it is not, cut the tree into lengths under five feet), metal stands must be removed, and tree is set alongside your garbage container.
+Each residential household is limited to free collection of one Christmas tree which must be prepared in the following manner: tree must be under five feet long (if it is not, cut the tree into lengths under five feet), metal stands, ornaments and tinsel must be removed, and tree is set alongside your garbage container.
 DO NOT bag the tree.

 Storm Debris Reminders: City crew’s first priority is opening roads and alleys.
 Public tree debris (boulevard and park trees) will be initially pushed aside to clear roads and then cleared with priorities to roads and alleys over sidewalks.